Saurabh5233/Gaming-Community/README.md

 ---

 ## Contributing
-### Saurabh Shandilya
+- ## Saurabh Shandilya
-### Ramchandra
+- ## Ramchandra
-### Prashant Prasad
+- ## Prashant Prasad
-### Kushang Dhave
+- ## Kushang Dhave
+We welcome contributions!
 Feel free to fork the repository and make your contributions.
 Submit a pull request for review.
 Ensure your code follows the project's coding guidelines.